JoururiChan/pcthmon/FEATURES.md

 * SYoumu is Grass/Fairy.
 * TReisen is Fire/Ground.
 * DSanae is Water/Dark.
-* Noctowl is Flying/Psychic.
+* CMystia is Flying/Psychic.
-* Ledian is Bug/Dream.
+* TMystia is Bug/Dream.
 * Sunflora is Grass/Fire.
 * Politoed is Water/Grass.
 * Dunsparce is Illusion/Ground.